 - Maintain daily interaction with your employees – even a phone call can make a big difference

-- Start preparing contingency plans for a second outbreak in October
+- Start preparing contingency plans for the second outbreak in October

 - Plan for the worst, which in this case means a slow return to normal lasting over one year